conjecepts/progress/index.md

 # WORK PROGRESS

-The daily or weekly progress logs of the profect will be displayed here.
+The daily or weekly progress logs of the project will be displayed here.

 ![Break](https://raw.githubusercontent.com/ameenkb/ameenkb.github.io/master/Images/Blank.png)